 External decorations

 Repair category 1

 Notes The external decorations are generally in fair order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.

 Conservatories/porches

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.

 Communal areas

-Repair category 1
+Repair category 2

-Notes The communal areas serving the property appear to be adequately maintained.
-Typical plaster damage evident.
+Notes Communal areas serving the property require repair and redecoration.

+Some cracked plasterwork.

 Garages and permanent outbuildings

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.